sithusan/gator/readme.md

 # Gator CLI
 **RSS feeds but make it multiplayer… in your terminal.**

-Gator keep up with blogs, news sites, and podcasts — straight from your CLI.
+gator keep up with blogs, news sites, and podcasts — straight from your CLI.
 Add feeds, follow others, and browse aggregated posts like it’s 2010 LAN party vibes, but with Postgres.

 ---